RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 kernel, all which relate to the different "product_name" objects from before.
 The below is the specific entry as it relates to Red Hat Enterprise Linux 9.

-Here you can see that the "full_product_name" includes a name and a product_id which are the combination of the product, Red Hat Enterprise Linux 9, and the component, kernel.
+Here you can see that the "full_product_name" includes a name and a product ID which are the combination of the product, Red Hat Enterprise Linux 9, and the component, kernel.
 The "product_reference" will always refer to the component's name while the "relates_to_product_reference" will refer to the product name.